Humboldt-WI/blog/content/research/seminar/05SentimentAnalysis.md

 ### The top 10 most frequently used words across the dataset:

-To show the top 10 most frequentwords across the dataset we need to run the snippet below.
+To show the top 10 most frequent words across the dataset we need to run the snippet below.
 Our helperfunction-file includes a function to load the IMDB dataset that contains the original reviews with their text.
 You can also download the original files here (https://s3.amazonaws.com/text-datasets/imdb_full.pkl).
-However, the most frequent words in the reveiws are as expected the typical stopwords ("the", "and", "a", "of"...).
+However, the most frequent words in the reviews are as expected the typical stopwords ("the", "and", "a", "of"...).

 ____
 ### Wordcloud